3 min read

 The productivity gains for the Trenton team have been transformative:

-- 50% More Field Time: Inspectors now spend six hours per day on actual inspections.
+• 50% More Field Time: Inspectors can now spend six hours per day on actual inspections.

-- 100 Hours Saved Weekly: Each inspector saves 10 hours per week on paperwork—that's 100 hours returned to productive work across the entire department.
+• 100 Hours Saved Weekly: Each inspector saves 10 hours per week on paperwork.
+That's 100 hours returned to productive work across the department.

-- Faster Service Delivery: Violation notices and certifications typically now reach property owners the same day.
+• Faster Service Delivery: Violation notices and certifications can now reach property owners the same day.

 As the city's Chief Housing Inspector, Yolanda Vasquez, has said, "The GovInspect app is really saving us time.
 We've pushed everyone to go mobile.
 The ability to send violations and certifications via email is the best feature.
 Our previous system couldn't send or store emails."